-However, in 2021 this will all change with the introduction of ETIAS (European Travel Information and Authorization System).
-ETIAS is an electronic visa-waiver and there are currently more than 60 nationalities who will need to obtain one before entering the zone.
+However, in 2022, this will all change with the introduction of ETIAS (European Travel Information and Authorisation System).
+ETIAS is an electronic visa waiver, rather than a visa.
+It will become an additional requirement for visa-exempt visitors.
+There are currently more than 60 visa-free nationalities who will need to obtain one before entering the open borders region.

 The main differences between ETIAS and Schengen visas are the application process and who needs to apply for each one before heading to the Schengen Area.

 Most of the ETIAS-eligible countries are currently visa-exempt.
 People from non ETIAS-eligible countries will still have to obtain a Schengen visa.

 ETIAS visa waivers

 ETIAS will be designed for short stays and will allow stays of up to 90 days (during any 180-day period).
 They will be valid for 3-year durations or when the ETIAS holder’s passport expires (whichever comes first).